Error Codes

 401authentication_error

-Example: No Authorization header, expired key, malformed key.
+Example: No Authorization header, expired key (api_key_expired), malformed key, unknown agent claim token (invalid_claim_token).

 402insufficient_credits